zephyrproject-rtos/zephyr/doc/kernel_v2/threads/system_threads.rst

 Use the main thread to perform thread-based processing in an application that only requires a single thread, rather than defining an additional application-specific thread.

-Use the system workqueue to defer complex interrupt-related processing from an ISR to a cooperative thread.
-This allows the interrupt-related processing to be done promptly without compromising the system's ability to respond to subsequent interrupts, and does not require the application to define an additional thread to do the processing.

 Configuration Options
 *********************